hypertidy/affinity/README.md

 The goal of affinity is to provide the basic tools used for raster grid georeferencing.
 This includes:

-Very much WIP (work in progress) and things will change.
-Most of the functionality is still internal, this package was renamed in October 2019.

 -   the affine transform
 -   the world file model
 -   the GDAL RasterIO window model
 -   basic tools for performing grid calculations
 -   simple control point georeferencing for un-mapped rasters.

+The main use at the moment is the ability to get a geotransform from an extent and dimension, this makes it easy to drive GDAL functions and to compare with the RasterIO logic in the sf package raster reader.

 The main functions for georeferencing are `affinething()` to collect drawn points interactively from an un-mapped raster image and `domath()`